by Jenny Griffin

 Solar energy is typically harnessed through the use of photovoltaic solar panels made of crystalline silicon, which are attached to a roof or other structure.

-These panels are positioned facing the sun (south in the northern hemisphere, north in the southern hemisphere) or may be placed on a solar tracking system that follows the sun.
+These panels are positioned facing the sun (south in the northern hemisphere, north in the southern hemisphere) or on a solar tracking system that follows the sun.

 Because silicon solar panels are bulky, they can be unsightly, and are also prone to damage in areas that experience strong winds.